Ch-rode/Ch-rode/README.md

-- 📫 Reach me here on Github or on [Linkedlin](https://www.linkedin.com/in/chiara-rodella/).
+📫 Reach me here on Github or on [Linkedlin](https://www.linkedin.com/in/chiara-rodella/).

-✨ The repositories are still work in progress ✨

 <!---